Test Detail

 What is PSA Profile?

-A PSA Profile measures the levels of both free and total prostate-specific antigen (PSA) in blood and calculates the value of percent free PSA.
-It helps in the detection of prostate cancer and other prostate-related conditions such as prostate inflammation and enlarged prostate, and may even assist in differentiating between cancer and benign conditions.
+The PSA Profile measures free and total prostate-specific antigen (PSA) levels in the blood and calculates the value of percent free PSA.
+This test helps detect prostate cancer and other prostate-related conditions, such as prostate inflammation and enlarged prostate.
+It may also assist in differentiating between cancer and benign conditions.

-Your doctor may recommend a PSA Profile if you experience symptoms such as difficulty in passing urine, straining or taking a long time while urinating, terminal dribbling, passing urine more frequently than usual, especially during the night, or blood in the urine.
-This test is also especially recommended in men over the age of 50 or at an earlier age for those at higher risk due to family history or other risk factors.
+Your doctor may recommend the PSA Profile if you experience difficulty passing urine, straining or taking a long time while urinating, terminal dribbling, passing urine more frequently than usual, especially during the night, or blood in the urine.
+This test is also especially recommended in men over the age of 50 or at an earlier age (>40 years) for those at higher risk due to family history or other risk factors.

 Fasting is not required for this test; you may eat and drink as per your daily routine.
-However, talk to your doctor if you are taking any prescription or over-the-counter medications, as some may interfere with your test results.
-It is advised to avoid sexual intercourse for at least 48 hours before the test, as semen release can increase your PSA levels leading to inaccurate results.
-PSA Profile should not be done immediately after cystoscopy, digital rectal examination (DRE), ejaculation, prostatic massage, indwelling catheterization, ultrasonography, and needle biopsy of the prostate as they falsely elevate levels.
+However, talk to your doctor if you take any prescription or over-the-counter medications, as some may interfere with your test results.
+It is advised to avoid sexual intercourse for at least 48 hours before the test, as semen release (ejaculation) can increase your PSA levels, leading to inaccurate results.
+The PSA Profile should also not be done immediately after cystoscopy, digital rectal examination (DRE), prostatic massage, indwelling catheterization, ultrasonography, and prostate needle biopsy as they too may falsely elevate PSA levels.

 Talk to your doctor about your specific test results.
+Regardless of levels, PSA values are not absolute evidence of the presence or absence of disease.
+Further diagnostic tests, such as digital rectal examination (DRE) and biopsy, may be needed to confirm or rule out the possibility of cancer.
+However, some early cases of prostate cancer may not even be detected by PSA testing or DRE.
 Values obtained with different assay methodologies should not be used interchangeably in serial testing.
-It is recommended that only one assay method be used consistently to monitor each patient's course of therapy.
+It is recommended that only one assay method be used consistently to monitor the course of therapy.

 What is PSA Profile used for?